twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-20-how-to-pay-your-debts%zh.rst

 There are more than that (These things are becoming more clear by understanding the D. A. processes.
 Only by studying the suttas in the Pali Nikāyas understand the dangers of saṁsāra).
 These kammas will make the khandhas (taṇhā, dosa, māna, diṭṭhi arise from the six senses doors).

 Therefore how do you repay for them?
 You have to repay it with the khandhas.
 So, I had been told you very often that you were coming here for a visit.
 Later went back to you permanent places (i.e., four woeful planes).
-All these things have to be decided with the D. A. processes.
-Not with you sīla.
+All these things have to be decided with the D. A. processes and not with your sīla.
 These khandha debts can be only repaid with vipassanā knowledge and the Path Knowledge.

 Even in this life time your kammic debts are not few.
 Also the kammas of the past lives are waiting for the chances to give the results.
 It’s like this example; someone has million dollars in debt.
 But he is an ordinary worker.
 Can he pay back his debts?
 The Buddha arose in this world for this purpose.